vishalbelsare/epymetheus/README.md

 * target a set of stocks whose `DataFrame` of historical prices is given by `universe`.
 * buy the cheapest stock with your monthly allowance $100, and
 * place a profit-taking order when your profit exceeds $`profit_take` and place a stop-loss order when your loss exceeds $`stop_loss`.

-These are free parameters.
+Here in the function `dumb_strategy`, the first argument `universe` is mandatory while the other arguments are parameters that you can define freely.

 ```python
 import pandas as pd